OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 **Controls to limit the effects of unwanted model behaviour:**

 #### #OVERSIGHT
 (runtime).
-Oversight of model behaviour by humans or business logic (guardrails).
+Oversight of model behaviour by humans or business logic in the form of rules (guardrails).

 Purpose: Detect unwanted model behavior and correct or halt the execution of a model's decision.

+**Limitattions of guardrails**
+The properties of wanted or unwanted model behavior often cannot be entirely specified, limiting the effectiveness of guardrails.

+**limitations of human oversight**
-Note: The properties of wanted or unwanted model behavior often cannot be entirely specified, limiting the effectiveness of guardrails.
-The alternative to apply human oversight is more costly and slower, but allows for more intelligent validation because of common sense plus human domain knowledge - provided that the person performing the oversight actually understands the situations.
+The alternative to guardrails is to apply human oversight.
+This is of course more costly and slower, but allows for more intelligent validation given the involved common sense and human domain knowledge - provided that the person performing the oversight actually has that knowledge.
+For human operators or drivers of automated systems like self-driving cars, staying actively involved or having a role in the control loop helps maintain situational awareness.
+This involvement can prevent complacency and ensure that the human operator is ready to take over control if the automated system fails or encounters a scenario it cannot handle.
+However, maintaining situational awareness can be challenging with high levels of automation due to the "out-of-the-loop" phenomenon, where the human operator may become disengaged from the task at hand, leading to slower response times or decreased effectiveness in managing unexpected situations.
+In other words: If you as a user are not involved actively in performing a task, then you lose understanding of whether it is correct or what the impact can be.
+If you then only need to confirm something by saying 'go ahead' or 'cancel', a badly informed 'go ahead' is easy to make.

+Designing automated systems that require some level of human engagement or regularly update the human operator on the system's status can help maintain situational awareness and ensure safer operations.

 Examples: